shakeel-faiz/FF/01Jan-29/03-dlc.md

 ## DLC Donwloader

-JDownloader is a free, open-source DLC downloader that makes downloading as easy and fast as it should be.
+JDownloader is a free, open-source DLC downloader that makes downloading easy and fast.
 Users can start, stop or pause downloads, set bandwith limitations, auto-extract archives and much more.